-The Lewis administration has wantonly permitted the destruction of the union in various districts, and it has absolutely refused to carry on any organizational work to re-establish the union.
-It is saturated with corruption and inertia.
-It has systematically crushed every manifestation of militancy in the organization, expelling militant fighters wholesale. t has divided the coal miners against nels of the union. themselves, splitting off the anthracite miners from the bituminous miners, and in the present strike, sign-ing separate district and individual agreements.
+The Lewis administration tries to throw the responsibility for the crisis in the union upon and inertia.
+It has systematically crushed every manifestation of militancy in the organization, expelling militant fighters wholesale.
+It has divided the coal miners against themselves, splitting off the anthracite miners from the bituminous miners, and in the present strike, signing separate district and individual agreements.
 This destroys solidarity among the miners.